 Encrypting VM disks with customer managed keys

-The CMK can be specified during environment registration and, if present, is used for encrypting Data Lake, FreeIPA, and Data Hub disks and PostgreSQL server instances.
+The CMK can be specified during environment registration and, if present, is used for encrypting Data Lake, FreeIPA, and Cloudera Data Hub disks and PostgreSQL server instances.

-The disks that are attached to the VMs of the Data Lake, FreeIPA, and Data Hub clusters will be associated with a Disk Encryption Set (DES) that is created with the key URL as the underlying encryption key version.
-The DES dedicated to the CDP environment will be created in the resource group of the environment before the FreeIPA launch at the beginning of the environment creation process.
+The disks that are attached to the VMs of the Data Lake, FreeIPA, and Cloudera Data Hub clusters will be associated with a Disk Encryption Set (DES) that is created with the key URL as the underlying encryption key version.
+The DES dedicated to the Cloudera environment will be created in the resource group of the environment before the FreeIPA launch at the beginning of the environment creation process.

 -